 Supinoxin is a potential first-in-class small molecule that inhibits the phosphorylation of p68, a protein that we believe plays a key role in cancer growth, progression and metastasis.
 Phosphorylated p68, which is highly expressed in cancer cells, but not in normal cells, results in up-regulation of cancer-related genes and a subsequent proliferation of cancer cells and tumor growth.
 Supinoxin selectively blocks phosphorylated p68, thereby decreasing the proliferation or growth of cancer cells.
 In pre-clinical tissue culture models and in-vivo xenograft models, Supinoxin has demonstrated single-agent tumor growth inhibition, potential synergy with cytotoxic agents and activity against drug resistant cancer cells.
-In particular, in in-vivo xenograft models of human triple negative breast cancer and pancreatic cancer, treatment with Supinoxin on days 1 to 20 in mouse models produced a survival benefit beyond 65 days.
+In particular, in in-vivo xenograft models of human triple negative breast cancer and pancreatic cancer, treatment with Supinoxin on days one to 20 in mouse models produced a survival benefit beyond 65 days.

 In July 2012, we submitted an investigational new drug application ("IND"), to the FDA for Supinoxin.
 We initiated a Phase I clinical trial in August 2013 to study Supinoxin's safety and efficacy in patients with solid tumors.
 Patients in nine dose groups (25mg, 50mg, 100mg, 150mg, 225mg, 300mg, 425mg, 575mg, and 775mg) have been enrolled and the MTD of Supinoxin has not yet been reached.

-Given the robust preliminary safety profile observed in the Phase Ib clinical trial to date, it is difficult to predict when we will achieve the MTD and complete the clinical trial.
-We intend to present preliminary clinical findings from the ongoing Phase Ib clinical study in the third quarter of 2015.
-Supinoxin continues to preliminarily demonstrate safety and tolerability, requiring higher dose levels than expected to achieve the MTD.
-Based on the progress of the Supinoxin clinical development program and the level of interest expressed from a number of oncology-focused pharmaceutical companies, we are continuing our discussions with multiple companies to explore collaborative business structures in an effort to maximize the potential upside value of the program.
-Expenses related to Supinoxin increased for the three and six months ended June 30, 2015 compared to the same periods in 2014 primarily due to continuing enrollment and drug manufacturing costs for the clinical trial.
+Preliminary results from the Phase I clinical trial of Supinoxin were presented in September 2015 at the 2015 European Cancer Congress.